-Research is crucial for identifying evidence-based practices in primary care settings to improve patient health outcomes.
+Research is crucial for identifying evidence-based practices in primary care and other healthcare settings to improve patient health outcomes.
 The Research Program exists for the purpose of generating high-quality original research among department faculty and to teach research and scholarly activity skills to departmental faculty, fellows, residents, and students.

 In order to promote these activities, the following objectives have been identified: